GoInterject/GoInterject.github.io/wTroubleshoot/TroubleshootingGuide.md

 - <span style="color: red;">ISSUE:</span> Proxy network is blocking outgoing traffic

     <span style="color: green;">SOLUTION:</span> [Whitelist](/wDeveloper/Enterprise-Login-Setup.html#ip-whitelisting) our auth API URL

+### Error: Login Button Does Nothing

+When clicking the login button, nothing happens and the login page does not load.

+- <span style="color: red;">ISSUE:</span> This occurs when the Interject Add-in is unable to use the WebView2 browser engine to render the login page.

+- <span style="color: green;">SOLUTION (Step 1):</span> Switch the login page rendering to the default browser (set `WebView2 = false`) using the Interject Diagnostics menu.
+[Browser Login Settings](https://docs.gointerject.com/wIndex/Diagnostics-SpecialFeatures.html#webview2browser-login).

+- <span style="color: red;">ISSUE:</span> After switching to the default browser, you may see this additional error:
+"An error occurred while loading the system settings.
+An unexpected XML format was used.
+See logs."

+- <span style="color: green;">SOLUTION (Step 2):</span> Delete the contents of the `%appdata%\Interject\Settings` folder (or `C:\Users\<username>\AppData\Roaming\Interject\Settings`).
+These files will be automatically regenerated when you log in again.

 ### Error: Login Page Not Showing (ver 2.5+)